Cryptography

 - Integrity — Hash chains detect tampering.
 Altering a change breaks the chain.

 - Confidentiality — Private data is encrypted end-to-end.
-The signaling server never sees plaintext.
+No server sees plaintext.

 - Non-repudiation — Signatures prove authorship.
 The author cannot deny making a change.